WawWeFix/WawPatches/README.md

-Because I don't want these patches to be stuck in emulators, so I'm putting them here in their patch formats for archival purposes.
+Because I don't want these patches to be stuck in emulators, so I'm putting them here in their patch formats for archival purposes too.

 <table>